-MONTREAL, Oct.
-8, 2012 /CNW Telbec/ - It is tomorrow that the Office de consultation publique de Montréal starts the consultation on the project to establish a closed composting centre in the borough of Saint-Laurent.
+MONTREAL, Sept.
+21, 2012 /CNW Telbec/ - The Office de consultation publique de Montréal announces today that it will hold a public consultation on a project to establish a closed composting centre in the borough of Saint-Laurent.
 The intended site is located to the north of Henri-Bourassa Boulevard, near Highways 13 and 40, in an area where industrial and service activities are permitted.

 The consultation was made necessary by Aéroports de Montréal's refusal to welcome one of the facilities on the intended site located on City of Dorval territory.
 A new site has therefore been chosen for Montréal's western end of the island of Montreal.
 It is important to note that the agglomeration's master plan sets out that the City, to achieve its goals, must establish organic waste treatment infrastructures as well as a pilot household waste pre-treatment centre.
 To that end, the development of five infrastructures is planned on four sites spread out over Montréal agglomeration territory.
 A public consultation was previously held in 2011 concerning sites in Montréal-Est, Saint-Michel, LaSalle and Dorval.
 The report on that consultation was made public in April 2012 and is available on the OCPM Web site.